 The installation instructions provided for Ubuntu 16.04 LTS also apply to Ubuntu 18.04, Ubuntu 20.04, Debian Jessie and Raspbian Jessie.
-Please note, however, that there is a different installation package file for Ubuntu, Debian Jessie, and Raspbian Jessie.
+Please note, however, that there are different installation package files for Ubuntu, Debian Jessie, and Raspbian Jessie.